Mother Refuses To Pay Tutor, Claims He Was Unprepared

 Remaining payment owed

-Lastly, Mr Khoo would like to clarify that while the initial $100 had been paid, a total sum of $102.50 is still owed.
+Lastly, the student wished to clarify that while the initial $100 had been paid, a total sum of $102.50 is still owed.

 As opposed to $92 which we initially reported.